SentinelIQ/SentinelIQ/README.md

 1. Add the following secrets to your GitHub repository:
    - `DOCKERHUB_USERNAME`: Your DockerHub username
    - `DOCKERHUB_TOKEN`: Your DockerHub access token
-   - `STAGING_HOST`: Staging server hostname/IP
-   - `STAGING_USERNAME`: SSH username for staging server
-   - `STAGING_SSH_KEY`: SSH private key for staging server
    - `PRODUCTION_HOST`: Production server hostname/IP
    - `PRODUCTION_USERNAME`: SSH username for production server
    - `PRODUCTION_SSH_KEY`: SSH private key for production server

-2. Ensure Docker and Docker Compose are installed on your staging and production servers.
+2. Ensure Docker and Docker Compose are installed on your production server.

 3. Update the repository URL in `yourusername/sentineliq` to your actual DockerHub repository.